Skip to contents

 Details

-While less efficient than the optimized lss function, this implementation is conceptually simpler and can serve as a reference or for validation purposes.
+While less efficient than the optimized lss function, this implementation is conceptually clear and serves as a reference for validation.

 See also